 No one knows how many enslaved Africans seeking their freedom came to the Johnson House because the family left no written record of their activities.
 It was a dangerous business to help enslaved Africans seeking their freedom, because if the Johnson family had been caught, they could have been jailed or forced to pay a large fine.
-But we do know for certain that enslaved Africans seeking their freedom stayed at the house and that the Johnsons were Underground Railroad agents, thanks to the recollections of Jennet Rowland Johnson's granddaughter Jennetta.
+But we do know for certain that enslaved Africans seeking their freedom stayed at the house and that the Johnsons were Underground Railroad reform movements: groups that work to bring about change conductor: one who helped escaping persons move from station to station on the Underground Railroad abolition movement: a group that worked to end slavery agents, thanks to the recollections of Jennet Rowland Johnson's granddaughter Jennetta.
 Jennetta was only a little girl when she witnessed her family assisting the enslaved Africans.
 She later recalled that she went to bed on many nights "knowing slaves were hiding in the garret only to awake [the next morning] to find them gone."